7:340-AP1- School Student Records

 A. Legal Citations and Definitions

 The legal requirements contained in this procedure are followed by a citation to the controlling rule and/or statute.
 Citations in parenthesis indicate the location of a named law.
 For additional clarification regarding a requirement, the cited law should be reviewed.

-Definitions are found in the Illinois School Student Records Act (105 ILCS 10/2) and the Illinois State Board of Education rules (23 Ill.Admin.Code §375.10).
+Definitions are found in the Ill.
+School Student Records Act and the Ill.
+State Board of Education (ISBE) rules.
+105 ILCS 10/2; 23 Ill.Admin.Code §375.10.
 For easy reference, some definitions are re-printed in this procedure.

-The release of confidential information given by a student to a therapist (e.g., school counselor or psychologist) is not included in these procedures but is governed by the Mental Health and Developmental Disabilities Confidentiality Act (740 ILCS 110/).
+The release of confidential information given by a student to a therapist, e.g., school counselor or psychologist, is not included in these procedures but is governed by the Mental Health and Developmental Disabilities Confidentiality Act (MHDDCA).
+740 ILCS 110/.

 B. School Student Records Defined

 School Student Record means any writing or other recorded information concerning a student and by which a student may be individually identified that is maintained by a school or at its direction or by an employee of a school, regardless of how or where the information is stored.
 105 ILCS 10/2(d).

 Special Education Records means school records that relate to identification, evaluation, or placement of, or the provision of a free and appropriate public education to, students with disabilities under the Individuals with Disabilities Education Act (20 U.S.C. §1400 et seq.) and Article 14 of the School Code.
 These records include the report of the multidisciplinary staffing conference on which placement or nonplacement was based and all records and audio recordings in any format relating to special education placement hearings and appeals.
 23 Ill.Admin.Code §375.10.

 A school student record does not include any of the following: